-Many people considering divorce decide to start with a legal separation.
+Many people considering divorce and legal separation decide to start with a legal separation.
 In some states, separation is required before being granted a divorce, but California does not have this requirement.
 Instead, legal separation is an alternative to divorce, and the process to initiate either is similar.
+California courts treat legal separation nearly identically to divorce for purposes of custody, property division, and support, which is why many couples use it as a transitional step.

-Before you make a decision regarding divorce or separation, it’s important to understand the advantages and disadvantages of a legal separation.
-If you are looking for individualized guidance or advice, contact the divorce attorneys from Sarieh Family Law.
+Before you make a decision regarding divorce or separation for financial reasons, it’s important to understand how legal separation involves the advantages and disadvantages.
+If you are looking for individualized guidance or advice in legal separation cases, contact the divorce attorneys from Sarieh Family Law.
+Because legal separation freezes marital rights and obligations on a specific date, it can have long-lasting legal consequences if not carefully planned.

 What is Legal Separation in California?